See the listing of the 2018 winners below. Entries for the 2019 contest close Feb. 15, 2019.

 - Entries must be submitted to the contest no later than 11:59 p.m.
 CST Feb.
 15, 2019.
 A complete entry includes the entry; the completed, signed entry agreement/release form; and entry fee payment.

 - Cost is $50 per entry.
 An online, secure portal is provided for credit card payment.
 The maximum number of entries is five from a daily U.S. newspaper or U.S. newspaper website.
-If a 3-part narrative series is submitted (at 3-times the entry fee), editors may only submit two other narratives to the contest.
+A series is considered one entry.
+Individuals whose work has appeared in a daily U.S. newspaper or U.S. newspaper website may also enter.

 - Entry agreement/release form per entry requires signatures of editor(s) and all authors on a story.
 Entrants are responsible for securing all required signatures.

 - Entrants to the BANN writing contest are not required to register for the Mayborn Literary Nonfiction Conference but are encouraged to do so and join us at the conference.

 Editors and writers are encouraged to submit a short cover letter for each entry explaining the challenges involved in producing the narrative and readers’ reaction to the story after it was published.